 Q: What's different this year?

-Q: You are mainly an adult performer, how did you come up with the idea for a children's show?
+Q: You are mainly an adult performers, how did you come up with the idea for a children's show?

 Paul: I lost a bet.

-Q: Last year a fist fight broke out at the box office between parents who wanted tickets to your sold out show, do you expect that to happen again?
+Q: Last year a fist fight broke out between parents who wanted tickets to your sold out show, do you expect that to happen again?

 Paul: Obviously we frown on that sort of thing (at least publicly) but I have to admit that I was a little bit proud.
 To think that a couple of dads loved their children so much that they did not want to deny them a chance to see the best children's show in the festival was sort of heartening in a dark and not good parenting sort of way.
 We are in a bigger theater this year.
 Also, I have asked the staff not to sell beer to folks in line before the show.
 That should keep things civil.